The Value Of Creativity

 - Forgiving people.
 They did the best they can.

 The first thing to do in order to cultivate creativity is to realize and address self-limiting belief systems.
-If you believe you are not that creative, you must eliminate that paradigm in order to become creative.
-If you believe you can’t be extremely successful as a professional creative you must erase this to in order to attain success.
+If you believe you are not very creative, you must eliminate that paradigm in order to become creative.
+If you believe you can’t be extremely successful as a professional creative you must erase this in order to attain success.
 Our thoughts create our reality.
-Even outside of the new-age philosophy of “Law of Attraction”, there is a psychological phenomenon called “confirmation bias” where we look for and remember the things that confirm our beliefs and disregard and forget things which are contrary to our beliefs.
+Even outside of the new-age philosophy of “Law of Attraction”, there is a psychological phenomenon called “confirmation bias” where we look for and remember the things that confirm our beliefs while disregarding and forgetting things which are contrary to our beliefs.
 Indeed this confirmation bias even happens for negative self-limiting belief systems.